 Minister of Transport and Telecommunications Gloria Hutt highlighted the importance of this private investment as well as other projects that seek to expand and improve Chile’s international and domestic connectivity.
 They include the Southern Optical Fiber project (to connect the far south of the country) and the plan to connect Chile with Asia.
 “For companies like Amazon or others that offer e-commerce services, it is an additional incentive to establish operations in Chile.”

-The Southern Optical Fiber (FOA) cable will soon be deployed while the cable between Asia and America will serve the entire continent from Chile.
+The Southern Optical Fiber (FOA) will soon be deployed while the Chile-Asia cable will serve the entire continent from Chile.

 To find out more about the opportunities Chile offers as a regional technological hub, see this article.